What’s cold brew and how do you make it?

 Grinding: Coarser than for regular filter coffee.
 We recommend a French Press or Steap setting.

 Ratio of coffee to water: 150g coffee, 1l water

 You will also need: Two 2 liter containers/bottles, a metal sieve, and filter paper or gauze

 - Put the coffee and the water into a container.

 - Let it sit in room temperature preferably for at least 12 hours.

 - Strain the coffee into another container using a sieve and filter paper or gauze.

 - Your Cold brew is ready!

 - Cold brew coffee will stay good for approximately a week in the fridge when stored in an airtight container.

-- You can also pour the brewed coffee into a French Press and press the plunger immediately down to filter the bigger pieces of coffee out.
-Afterwards you can pour the coffee through a filter paper with the pour over method to remove even the last coffee grinds.
+- You can also pour the brewed coffee into a French Press and press the plunger down immediately to filter the bigger pieces of coffee out.
+Afterwards you can pour the coffee through filter paper to remove the very last coffee grinds.